- Location: Kansas

 Check the Kansas license exam stations.
 You won't need an appointment for your testing, but not every exam station is equipped to handle CDL testing, so call in advance to see if the office you want to use has a CDL examiner.

-You must self-certify your type of vehicle operation with the Kansas Division of Vehicles by January 2014.
+You must self-certify your type of vehicle operation with the Kansas Division of Vehicles.
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate